evandttr/evandttr.github.io/index.md

 <h3>About me</h3>

 <p><img class="bioimage" src="https://github.com/evandttr/evandttr.github.io/assets/120140116/fe656ec6-a055-4251-b8b7-0cb9cdabc06f" alt="profile" style="width:75px;margin-left:0px; margin-right:20px;">
-I am a PhD candidate at Princeton University specializing in Early Modern France, and have worked on a variety of library-based projects and digital initiatives at Princeton University Library and Penn Libraries at the University of Pennsylvania.
-I am passionate about promoting digital literacies and employing digital tools to make cultural heritage materials accessible.</p>
+I recieved my PhD from Princeton University in 2025, and have worked on a variety of library-based projects and digital initiatives at Princeton Center for Digital Humanities, Penn Libraries at the University of Pennsylvania, and Princeton University Library.
+I am passionate about promoting digital literacies and employing digital tools to make cultural heritage materials and academic research more accessible.</p>

 </body>
 </html>